 R shares will be issued for investors meeting the minimum initial investment limit and are available in the currencies EUR, USD, CHF, GBP and SEK.
-Shares not in the base currency of the Sub-Fund's portfolio (EUR) are hedged.
-The minimum initial investment is listed in Table1.
+The minimum initial investment is listed in Table 1.

 F-Shares

 Registered F-Shares in EUR will be issued for the initial investors of the Sub-Fund having identical characteristics as the P share (EUR) class.